Before you begin the activity, please:

-Funding Information for the Basics of SBIRT in Primary Care (for providers in Oklahoma) Program:This program was adapted from a program initially developed with funding from the National Institute on Drug Abuse (NIDA) - contract #HHSN271200900036C - at the National Institutes of Health.
-The program contents are solely the responsibility of the authors and do not necessarily represent the official views of NIDA.
+Funding Information for the Basics of SBIRT in Primary Care (for providers in Oklahoma) Activity:This activity was adapted from a activity initially developed with funding from the National Institute on Drug Abuse (NIDA) - contract #HHSN271200900036C - at the National Institutes of Health.
+The activity contents are solely the responsibility of the authors and do not necessarily represent the official views of NIDA.
 Ongoing development and maintenance is funded by the training fee and Clinical Tools, Inc.

 Author & Reviewer Information

 As an ACCME accredited provider of continuing medical education, Clinical Tools, Inc. complies with the Standards for Commercial Support issued by the ACCME and requires disclosure of and resolution of any conflicts of interest for those in control of content.

 Accreditation StatementAMA PRA Category 1 Credit™, DCBN credits available